 Now, don’t get me wrong.
 Negative reviews are great, but you must have a reason to use them.
 Fix your customer reviews, format them properly, and make them visible.

 e).
 Citation analysis: It’s high time you dwell on quality, not quantity.
-Because, a fewer but better links from trusted local directories will weigh more than a lot of links from irrelevant and questionable directories.
+This is because fewer but better links from trusted local directories will weigh more than a lot of links from irrelevant and questionable directories.

 f).
 Organic link & penalty analysis: Did you get a Google Penalty?
-It’s time to analyse which particular links triggered the algorithm to work against you.
+It’s time to analyze which particular links triggered the algorithm to work against you.

 Find those links, remove them, and build more relevant links that will improve your profile.

 g).
 Social analysis: When it comes to social optimization, you need to ensure that your profiles are unique.
 In other words, don’t use the same description on Twitter, Facebook, and LinkedIn.
 Why?

 Because you’ll pass social signals or juice from your bio description to your pages.
 This may not have a direct impact on search rankings, but it does correlate in some way.
 And more importantly, a unique profile improves the user experience.

 h).
 Competition analysis: I like to tell my clients that they aren’t competing with any brand.
 Rather, they need to complement what other brands are doing.
 And do better.

 That’s why competition analysis is important.
 You can start by reviewing their citations and see if there are opportunities to get inbound links.

 As a plumbing contractor, locate other plumbing websites and study their copy.
 Tap into their insights and improve your own campaigns.